John McDonnell: Economic policy

 In 2006, McDonnell said that "Marx, Lenin and Trotsky" were his "most significant" intellectual influences.
-Footage emerged of McDonnell in 2013 talking about the financial crisis of 2007–2008 and stating, "I've been waiting for this for a generation!
-We’ve got to demand systemic change.
-Look, I’m straight, I’m honest with people: I’m a Marxist."
-He was accused of celebrating the financial crisis of 2007–2008; McDonnell denied the allegation and claimed he was "joking".
+Footage emerged of McDonnell in 2013 talking about the 2008 financial crisis and stating, "I've been waiting for this for a generation!
+We've got to demand systemic change.
+Look, I'm straight, I'm honest with people: I'm a Marxist."
+He was accused of celebrating the 2008 financial crisis; McDonnell denied the allegation and claimed he was joking.
 During an interview with Andrew Marr when the footage was played and McDonnell was asked, "Are you a Marxist?", he replied: "I believe there's a lot to learn from reading Kapital, yes of course there is, and that's been recommended not just by me but many others, mainstream economists as well."
 In 2018, McDonnell attended the Marx 200 conference, where he said, "Marxism is about the freedom of spirit, the development of life chances, the enhancement of democracy."
-In 2019, McDonnell during an interview stated that Marx’s Kapital is "one of the important analyses of the modern capitalist system".
+In 2019, McDonnell stated during an interview that Marx's Kapital is "one of the important analyses of the modern capitalist system".